 5. Apply color scheme rules to bookshelves, too

-Your bookshelves don’t need to be the focal point of your room, in fact, they can act as a neutral background to the rest of your scheme.
+Living room bookshelf ideas don’t need to be the focal point of your space, in fact, they can act as a neutral background to the rest of your scheme.
 If you’re a collector of classics then they won’t have brightly colored spines anyway and you can remove those with colorful jackets to reveal a neutral spine underneath more often than not.

 6. Display your vinyl on bookshelves, too